hdShang/arxiv-daily/docs/cs-CL/2023-12-01/papers/231200407v1-collie-collaborative-training-of-large-language-models-in-an-efficie.md

 ---
 layout: default
-title: CoLLiE: Collaborative Training of Large Language Models in an Efficient Way
+title: "CoLLiE: Collaborative Training of Large Language Models in an Efficient Way"
 ---

 # CoLLiE: Collaborative Training of Large Language Models in an Efficient Way